Shane32/AppTemplate/README.md

 - **Production Environment**: Manually deploys to production when you create a GitHub release

 Each environment requires its own Azure Web App and GitHub configuration.
 You can configure one or both environments as needed.

+For complete CI/CD setup instructions, see the [GitHub Actions Configuration](docs/github-actions-setup.md) guide.

 ## 🔒 Security Considerations